Shivek-Sharma/cloud-file-storage/README.md

    JWT_SECRET=your-secret
    ```

-4. **Start the Application**: Run the following command to start the Blogify application:
+4. **Start the Application**: Run the following command to start the CloudShare application:

    ```
    npm run dev